 - The GPA requirement is lower for the FMS than the FAS scholarship—if you don’t meet the criteria for the FAS, you may meet them for the FMS.

 Test scores might be a sticking point for many students.
-The ACT/SAT minimums for both the FMS and FAS scholarship are pretty high—for example, the ACT scores required are at the 93rd and 87th percentiles.
+The ACT/SAT minimums for both the FMS and FAS scholarship are pretty high.
 Here's what you can do to increase your chances of meeting those minimum scores:

 - Start preparing for and taking the tests early on in high school.
 There’s no maximum number of times you can take the test in order to qualify for the scholarship.
 If you’re worried about achieving these test scores, plan on starting your sophomore year if possible.